thecountchuckula/MotherofPearl/README.md

 ---------Done---------
+III. figure out why the shell bra texture shows as the pearl chestplate instead. (texture points to shell_1, not pearl_1)
+    (I even filled in the rest of the texture file with other armor types instead of transparency...
+Also created a shell_2 file for "ghost" leggings.
+Still the shell bra takes on the Pearl Chestplate texture.
+I might just scrap it if I can't get the texture to work.)

+	Sweet!
+I fixed the texture.

+	Where I needed "public String getArmorTexture(blah blah blah..."
+I instead put "public String getArmorTextures(blah blah blah..."

+	See the difference?
+It took me a week and a half to see the problem.
+	I figured it out when I visited http://www.minecraftforum.net/topic/1897284-162-forge-custom-armor-texture-wont-load/ though I'm not sure how I screwed that in the first place.

 IV.
 Add ability to repair using pearls in an anvil.
 Repair using same item (to retain enchantments) works, but I would like
     to add a less expensive recipe